What Is a Hard Money Loan?

 If you’re considering taking out a hard money loan because your credit is bad, there are other options that may be more financially beneficial.

-For example, if you need a mortgage, the Federal Housing Administration backs FHA loans for borrowers with low credit (minimum of 500).
+For example, if you need a mortgage, the Federal Housing Administration (FHA) backs FHA loans for borrowers with credit scores as low as 500.
 These loans come with low down payment requirements and straightforward financial requirements.

 Simplify your search